bcrowell/dorcas/README.md

         seed font has a particular character that is a very poor match to the image's font.
 Normally in such a case you will need to set the threshold to a very low value as well.

+* no_matching - Doing `"no_matching":true` means that the necessary patterns will be created simply be rendering the seed font, not by looking for matches to the seed font in an actual image of text.
+This can be used if you simply can't find an example of a certain character in your text.
+An input image must still be provided in order to fix the size of the font.

 # Portability

 The following is a list of the things that would require work if porting this software to a non-Unix system.